samuelnotfound/samuelnotfound/README.md

 I’m a Radiologic Technology student with a passion for creativity and tech.

 I originally created this account to share Hackintosh-related resources.
-Now, I’m learning to create interactive animations and basic coding to bring motion designs to life using Rive
+Now, I’m learning to create interactive animations and basic coding to bring motion designs to life using Rive.

 - [**Rive:** RadTech Skeleton Character](https://unitedastronomer.github.io/rive-skeleton/)